-Aligned To Common Core Standard:
+Aligned Standard: HSF-LE.A.4

 - Operational Logs Step-by-Step Lesson- Some students just see the setup of these problems and get automatically intimidated.

-- I bring you a more complete look at these concepts with this one.
+- Guided Lesson - I bring you a more complete look at these concepts with this one.

 - Guided Lesson Explanation - The last two problems are much easier than they look.

-- Three operational based problems, four exponentials to logs, and 3 log solutions for you.
+- Practice Worksheet - Three operational based problems, four exponentials to logs, and 3 log solutions for you.

 - Matching Worksheet - Looking back at this sheet, I can see how it can overwhelm students a bit.